 The year-end surplus or deficit on the Collection Fund is to be shared between billing and precepting authorities on the basis of estimates made on 15 January of the year-end balance.
-For 2019/20 there was a distribution of £200k surplus on Council Tax based on this calculation and a claw-back of £35k on the deficit on NNDR.
+For 2020/21 there was a recognition of an £128k adjusted deficit on Council Tax based on this calculation and a claw-back of £145k on the adjusted deficit on NNDR.
+The figures are adjusted to allow for the spreading of deficits that have arsien due to the impact of the conronavirus pandemic.
+Billing Authorities have been enabled to spread the impact of deficits across the next three years to allow for a smoothing of losses to lessen the impact on the following years.

-Council Tax:
+Council Tax

-There was an in-year deficit of £432k on the Collection Fund in 2019/20, the effect of which was to decrease the balance on the Account at 31 March 2020 to £494k.
+There was an in-year deficit of £112k on the Collection Fund in 2020/21, the effect of which was to decrease the balance on the Account at 31 March 2021 to £382k.